rliebz/tusk/README.md

 ### Run

 The behavior of a task is defined in its `run` clause.
-In its simplest form, `run` can be given a string or list of strings to be executed serially by the native `sh` interpreter:
+In its simplest form, `run` can be given a string or list of strings to be executed serially as shell
+commands:

 ```yaml
 tasks: